 The Role of Aging in Bourbon and Scotch

-Aging is key in making whiskey flavors we all enjoy.
-Both bourbon and scotch use aging to get their unique tastes.
-Bourbon ages in new charred oak barrels, while scotch needs at least three years in oak barrels.
+Aging plays a vital role in creating whiskey’s distinct flavors.
+Both bourbon and scotch rely on this process to develop their unique characteristics.
+Bourbon ages in new charred oak barrels.
+In contrast, scotch requires at least three years in oak barrels, often ones that previously held bourbon, sherry, or port.

 Taste Profiles of Bourbon, Whiskey, and Scotch